gbeckers/sound/doc/recommended.rst

 even if that conversion is said to be 'lossless' or if you are saving in a higher resolution format.
 Some conversions are theoretically lossless, but even renowned audio libraries and programs have bugs, so any conversion may lead to unintended changes.
-Yes, this really happens in practice.
+Yes, I have seen this really happens in practice.

 Further, if you record audio files it is best to use a widely supported format with sufficient resolution.
 I recommend 'WAV' and integer 24-bit or